openforis/sepal-doc/docs/source/cookbook/classification.rst

     95,Mangroves,0,207,117
     100,Moss,250,230,160

-Once the fully-qualified legend file has been prepared on your computer, click on :btn:`<fas fa-chevron-up>` and then on :code:`Import from CSV`.
-It will open a pop-up window where you can drag and drop the file or select it manually from your computer files.
-As shown on the next image, you can then select the columns that are defining your csv.
-Click on :btn:`Single column` for hexadecimal-defined colors and :btn:`multiple columns` for RGB-defined colors.
+Once the fully qualified legend file has been prepared on your computer, select :btn:`<fas fa-chevron-up>` and then :code:`Import from CSV`, which will open a pop-up window where you can drag and drop the file or select it manually from your computer files.

+As shown on the next image, you can then select the columns that are defining your .csv file (select :btn:`Single column` for hexadecimal-defined colors and :btn:`multiple columns` for RGB-defined colors).

 .. thumbnail:: ../_images/cookbook/classification/import_csv.png
     :group: classification-recipe
     :title: Import legend from csv.

-Click on :btn:`<fas fa-check> Apply` to validate your selection.
+Select :btn:`<fas fa-check> Apply` to validate your selection.
 The classes will be added to the legend panel and you'll be able to modify the legend using the parameters presented in the previous section.

 .. thumbnail:: ../_images/cookbook/classification/imported_csv.png
     :group: classification-recipe
-    :title: Imported legend from csv.
+    :title: Imported legend from a .csv file.

-Click on :btn:`<fas fa-check> Done` to validate this step.
+Select :btn:`<fas fa-check> Done` to validate this step.

 Every panel should be closed and the colors of the legend are now displayed at the bottom of the map.
 No classification is performed, as we didn't provide any training data.
 Nevertheless, this step is the last mandatory step for setting parameters.
-Training data can be added using the on the fly training functionality.
+Training data can be added using the on-the-fly training functionality.

 Export legend
 """""""""""""

-Once your legend is validated, click again on the :btn:`<fas fa-chevron-up>` and then on :code:`Export as CSV`.
+Once your legend is validated, select the :btn:`<fas fa-chevron-up>` and then :code:`Export as CSV`.

 A file will be downloaded to you computer named :code:`<recipe_name>_legend.csv`, which will contain the legend information in the following format:

 .. code-block::